AntonLueders/BDHM/README.md

 All details of BDHM are given in the supplemental information of [1].
 Using the parameters defined in the input file, BDHM generates an array of micromagnets that are separated by a repulsive wall from superparamagnetic colloids that are located in the "positive half volume" of the setup.
 Additionally, a rotating magnetic field is applied which influences the colloid dynamics and the "soft-magnetic" micromagnets.

 BDHM possesses two main modes.
 The first mode (StationaryMode 1) corresponds to the studies without an additional flow field.
 Here, the function **CalcVelocity** can be used to determine the velocity of "particle bands" moving along the grid due to the rotation of the external field.
 The velocity calculation starts when the first 20 colloids pass the fourth line of micromagnets perpendicular to the movement direction.
 The "finish line" (i.e., the line of micromagnets perpendicular to the movement direction where the velocity calculation stops) can be defined in the input file.
-When the first 20 particles pass the finish line, the simulation stops, and the velocity is written in the console.
+When the first 20 particles pass the finish line, the simulation stops and the velocity is written in the console.
 Also in this mode, the number of colloids per occupied micromagnet can be computed with the option **CalcParticlesPerPole**.
 The corresponding data are written in separate output files.
 During this mode, simplified periodic boundary conditions are applied in the x and y direction (see the supplemental information of [1]).

 The second main mode (StationaryMode 0) corresponds to the studies in [1] with a Poiseuille flow field.
 Here, additional repulsive walls are added to the system (parallel to the first wall and perpendicular to the movement direction at the end of the array).
 These walls are not considered in the computations of the hydrodynamic interactions for simplicity.
 If this mode is chosen, new particles "spawn" at one side of the grid, and particles that leave the micromagnetic array are deleted (they are stored at a position outside of the array).

 In both modes, the particle positions are written in an xyz file during a simulation.
-This file can be used in programs such as VMD to visualize the dynamics
+This file can be used in programs such as VMD (*VMD: Visual molecular dynamics, W. Humphrey, A. Dalke K. Schulten, J. Mol.
+Graph., 1996, 14, 33–38*) to visualize the dynamics.

  <a id="Data"></a>
 # How to interprete BDHM data

 Internally, the calculations are performed in units of the colloid diameter, the thermal energy *kT*, the Brownian time, and the diffusion coefficient of a colloid.
 Accordingly, the output data are also given in said units and must be converted to SI units for a comparison with the experiments.
 For instance, the particle band velocity is given in units of colloid diameter divided by the Brownian time and the particle positions in the xyz file are given in multiples of the particle diameter.
 Note also that the dimensions of the experimental setup can be used to approximate a connection between the maximum velocity of the Poiseuille flow and the volume flux measured in the experiments.
 A PDF file called **Parameters.pdf** can be found in the repository, which lists the assumptions and conversion factors used for the comparisons in [1].

+To visualize the dynamics of the system, it is suggested to use external software that can interpret the xyz data generated by BDHM.
+For this, *VMD: Visual molecular dynamics, W. Humphrey, A. Dalke K. Schulten, J. Mol.
+Graph., 1996, 14, 33–38* is utilized in the context of [1].

  <a id="Assumptions"></a>
 # Assumptions and simplifications